 6. The WKCR Incident

-Categorized as a Broadcast Signal Intrusion (similar to that of the ), the hijacking of Columbia University’s radio station, captured in the above audio, will probably give you a few chills or, more likely, entirely freak you out.
+Categorized as a Broadcast Signal Intrusion (similar to that of the weird Max Headroom incident), the hijacking of Columbia University’s radio station, captured in the above audio, will probably give you a few chills or, more likely, entirely freak you out.
 Allegedly recorded sometime between 1994 and 1995, the voice on the recording are largely drowned out by overlapping and clashing sounds that when they mix are somewhat terrifying.
 But don’t let those sounds distract you from the freakiest part of the recording: a monotone voice reading out what many have identified as obituaries.
 At one point, the name of Robert Oppenheimer, the father of the atomic bomb, is mentioned.
 A victim of the Pan AM Flight 103 and the date of August 22, 1985—the date of a British airways disaster—are also mentioned, delivering more questions than answers.

 7. Ghost Tape Number 10

 Unlike the last tape, Ghost Tape Number 10 has a known source: the United State military.
-Also called “Operation Wandering Soul,” the haunting recording was during the Vietnam War as an unconventional tool of warfare.
+Also called “Operation Wandering Soul,” the haunting recording was produced during the Vietnam War as an unconventional tool of warfare.
 U.S. engineers spent weeks gathering and recording the eerie sounds and altering voices, which were meant to sound like killed Vietcong soldiers.

 It was played during the night out along the edge of the U.S. perimeter in order to frighten Northern Vietnamese soldiers, who were commonly believed to be incredibly superstitious.
 Some recordings, which were occasionally broadcasted by way of helicopter, were intended to trick Vietcong into believing their fallen fellow soldiers, who had not received respectful, proper burials, were wandering the Earth.
 Other voices were supposedly of ancestors of the soldiers encouraging them to cease fighting.
 It’s unclear how successful the effort to instill emotional turmoil in the enemy was.